stoe/.github/.github/security.md

 # Security Policy

-If you discover a security issue in this repo, please contact me via https://twitter.com/_stoe
+If you discover a security issue in this repo, please open a security advisory issue.
+Please do not open a public issue.

 Thanks for helping make this project safe for everyone.